apache/doris-website/docs/table-design/data-partition.md

    Doris creates tables sequentially based on partition granularity.
 When a partition fails to create, this error may occur.
 Even if partitions are not used, when there is a problem with table creation, `Failed to create partition` may still be reported because, as mentioned earlier, Doris creates an unmodifiable default partition for tables without specified partitions.

-   When encountering this error, it is usually because the BE encountered a problem when creating data buckets.
+   When encountering this error, it is usually because the BE encountered a problem when creating data tablets.
 You can troubleshoot by following these steps:

    - In the fe.log, search for the `Failed to create partition` log entry at the corresponding timestamp.
 In this log entry, you may find a series of number pairs similar to `{10001-10010}`.
-The first number in the pair represents the Backend ID, and the second number represents the tablet ID.
-For example, this number pair indicates that the creation of tablet ID 10010 on Backend ID 10001 failed.
+The first number in the pair represents the Backend ID, and the second number represents the Tablet ID.
+For example, this number pair indicates that the creation of Tablet ID 10010 on Backend ID 10001 failed.
-   - Go to the be.INFO log of the corresponding Backend and search for tablet ID-related logs within the corresponding time period to find error messages.
+   - Go to the be.INFO log of the corresponding Backend and search for Tablet ID-related logs within the corresponding time period to find error messages.
    - Here are some common tablet creation failure errors, including but not limited to:
      - The BE did not receive the relevant task.
-In this case, you cannot find tablet ID-related logs in be.INFO or the BE reports success but actually fails.
+In this case, you cannot find Tablet ID-related logs in be.INFO or the BE reports success but actually fails.
 For these issues, please refer to the [Installation and Deployment](../install/cluster-deployment/standard-deployment) section to check the connectivity between FE and BE.
      - Pre-allocated memory failure.
 This may be because the byte length of a row in the table exceeds 100KB.
      - `Too many open files`.
 The number of open file handles exceeds the Linux system limit.
 You need to modify the handle limit of the Linux system.

-* If there is a timeout when creating data buckets, you can also extend the timeout by setting `tablet_create_timeout_second=xxx` and `max_create_table_timeout_second=xxx` in the fe.conf file.
+* If there is a timeout when creating data tablets, you can also extend the timeout by setting `tablet_create_timeout_second=xxx` and `max_create_table_timeout_second=xxx` in the fe.conf file.
 By default, `tablet_create_timeout_second` is set to 1 second, and `max_create_table_timeout_second` is set to 60 seconds.
 The overall timeout is calculated as `min(tablet_create_timeout_second * replication_num, max_create_table_timeout_second)`.
 For specific parameter settings, please refer to the [FE Configuration](../admin-manual/config/fe-config) section.

 3. The table creation command does not return results for a long time.

 * Doris's table creation command is a synchronous command.
 The timeout for this command is currently set simply as (tablet num * replication num) seconds.
-If many data buckets are created and some of them fail to create, it may result in a long wait before returning an error.
+If many data tablets are created and some of them fail to create, it may result in a long wait before returning an error.
 * Under normal circumstances, the table creation statement should return within a few seconds or tens of seconds.
 If it exceeds one minute, it is recommended to cancel the operation directly and check the relevant errors in the FE or BE logs.

 ## More Help